We've pulled together our top tips for getting ahead in the consumer and retail sector.

 A lot of recruiters would expect to see such experience on your C.V. as it shows you have an interest in this sector.
 Not only that, it will really expose you to the public - the 'consumer' - and all of their expectations.
 Need some help with your C.V.?

-Take a look at available consumer, retail and FMCG graduate schemes to get your career off the ground.
+Browse graduate jobs available in consumer, retail and FMCG to get your career off the ground.